 Public Wastewater Utility

 Public sewer service is provided to Penn Township residents by the Northwestern Lancaster County Authority (NWLCA).
 This service area is generally located on the east and south sides of Manheim Borough, using a system of gravity and pressurized mains to convey wastewater from individual properties to the NWLCA’s treatment plant shown to the right.
+The wastewater system map is here.

 The vast majority of geographical area in Penn Township is not served by the NWLCA’s sewer system.
 For the most part these properties utilize some sort of on-lot sewage disposal such as a septic tank and drainfield, although some areas rely upon private community treatment facilities.